Body kinds

 }syncropel.dispatch.session.v1

-Captures the Claude CLI session UUID from the first system init event.
+Captures the agent CLI's session UUID from the first system init event.
 Written once per dispatch.
-Bridges Syncropel records to ~/.claude/projects/<project-slug>/<session_id>.jsonl for raw Claude-side data (tool uses, tool results, full message history). spl task diagnose correlates via this record.
+Bridges Syncropel records to the agent's own session log (e.g., ~/.claude/projects/<slug>/<session_id>.jsonl for Claude Code) for raw side-of-agent data — tool uses, tool results, full message history. spl task diagnose correlates via this record.

 {